moby/moby/docs/userguide/containers/dockerizing.md

 # Next steps

-So far, you launched your first containers using the `docker run` command.
+So far, you launched your first container using the `docker run` command.
 You ran an *interactive container* that ran in the foreground.
 You also ran a *detached container* that ran in the background.
 In the process you learned about several Docker commands: